xiix0/scam/README.md

-You will gain money by a fattening action.
+You will gain money by a speculation or lottery.